SOAS Standing Orders: Introduction from the Clerk to Governing Body

 During the 2006/7 academic session, the committee structure was reviewed as part of a broader programme of work designed to turn the School's ‘Vision & Strategy for the Centennial’, which set out the School's intended path until 2016, into a reality.
 The committee structure was streamlined in order to create a framework which would maximise the School's ability to deliver its strategic objectives.
 Governing Body approved the revised committee structure in June 2007.

 A review of the effectiveness of Governing Body was carried out during the 2008/9 academic session.
-During the following year, the Privy Council approved the amendments to the School's Charter that were necessary to enact the recommendations of the review, and the revised Charter became effective from September 2010.
+During the following year, the Privy Council approved the amendments to the Articles that were necessary to enact the recommendations of the review, and the revised document became effective from September 2010.

-The School was given its own degree awarding powers in August 2011, and the Privy Council approved changes to the Articles to allow these powers to be enacted.
+Since then a variety of amendments has been made.
+For example in August 2011 the School was given its own degree awarding powers and the Privy Council approved changes to the Articles to allow these powers to be enacted.

-This document includes the full text of the School's Charter, Standing Orders and their Annexes.
+This document includes the full text of the School's Charter and Articles, Standing Orders and its Annexes.

 Clerk to the Governing Body